PHASE 5 OF 7

 The Appendix Strategy

-Hackathon pitches are short.
-Judges are tired.
-There's no world where you explain everything in 3 minutes and still keep the room.
-So be selective.
+Be selective.
+Pitches are short and judges are tired.
+You can't explain everything in 3 minutes and still keep the room.

 MAIN PITCH